tutao/mapirs/README.md

 This is a small, windows-only dynamic library that can be used to translate Windows MAPI calls to command line arguments.

+It handles calls to the functions defined in the mapi.h header, which is not available directly from Microsoft anymore.
+You can get it from https://github.com/stephenegriffin/MAPIStubLibrary/blob/master/include/MAPI.h

 The main purpose is to enable Tutanota Desktop on Windows to handle requests to send files via mail, like they can be issued via the File Explorer context menu or in programs like MS Office and LibreOffice.